-Turnip Leaves: Leave the somewhat sharp yet mildly sweet leaves on smaller turnips and braise them together with honey, butter and water for an easy side dish.
+Turnip Greens: Leave the somewhat sharp yet mildly sweet leaves on smaller turnips and braise them together with honey, butter and water for an easy side dish.

 Celery Leaves: Add celery leaves to hearty soups for a strong flavor or mince and mix with tuna salad.